ecklab/ecklab.github.io/index.md

 ## Historical Milestones

- - **08/12/25**: Our era‑adjusted baseball research was featured in [*New York Times Science*](https://www.nytimes.com/2025/08/12/science/baseball-statistics-babe-bonds.html)!
+ - **08/12/25**: Our era‑adjusted baseball research was featured in [*New York Times Science*](https://www.nytimes.com/2025/08/12/science/baseball-statistics-babe-bonds.html) and was on the front page of the 08/13/25 print edition!
  - **04/26/24**: Colin Alberts completed his [Master's thesis](https://github.com/colalb1/SEAM-Fielder-Optimization) on fielder placement optimization.
  - **08/12/23**: Daniel Eck presented "Comparing baseball players across eras via the novel Full House Model" at [Saber Seminar 2023](https://www.saberseminar.com/).
  - **03/13/23**: Our era-adjusted methodology and interdisciplinary collaboration was [featured](https://stat.illinois.edu/news/2023-03-13/statistics-and-story-baseballs-two-languages) by the College of Liberal Arts and Sciences at University of Illinois Urbana-Champaign.